esito/ano-doc/src/mdx/div/old-docs/ano-language/dbmasker/ano-syntax.md

 The **TASK** represents a task name and **sql** represents SQL statements run before and after the task defined operations.

-The update, create, delete, erase and sar are all worktasks and may be run as a task with the implicit name given by the task type and the TABLE name as in "update_CUSTOMER".
+The update, create, delete, erase and sar are all Work Tasks and may be run as a task with the implicit name given by the task type and the TABLE name as in "update_CUSTOMER".
 A NAME may be given and it will override the implicit name.

-> The **update**, **create**, **delete**, **erase** and **sar** are all worktasks and may be run as a task with the implicit name given by the task type and the TABLE name as in "update_CUSTOMER".
+> The **update**, **create**, **delete**, **erase** and **sar** are all Work Tasks and may be run as a task with the implicit name given by the task type and the TABLE name as in "update_CUSTOMER".
 A **NAME** may be given and it will override the implicit name.

 &nbsp;